-The Voorburg Group agenda over the last 3 years has covered, among others, the Air Transport, Advertising and Distributive Trades services industries.
+The Voorburg Group agenda over the last 4 years has covered, among others, the Air Transport, Advertising and Distributive Trades services industries.
 Although good progress has been made with respect to developing best practices for the measurement of output (turnover) for these industries, discussions pertaining to the development of SPPIs have moved at a slower pace largely due to inconclusive discussions on quality adjustment.
-One of the specific recommendations arising from the last meeting was that the Ottawa Group (or some other forum of international price experts) should be consulted on the outstanding issues pertaining to quality change.
+One of the specific recommendations arising from the 2011 meeting of